rust-lang/rust/text/1584-macros.md

 declarative syntax using pattern matching and templating is often referred to as 'macros by example'.

-'Pattern macro' has been suggested as an alterantive for 'declarative macro'.
+'Pattern macro' has been suggested as an alternative for 'declarative macro'.

 # Drawbacks
 [drawbacks]: #drawbacks